willylambert/discover-leaflet/README.md

 discover-leaflet
 ================

-Human Talks "Discover Leaflet" presentation given by @willylambert at la Maison Des Projet (Angers) on May, 13 2014
+Human Talks "Discover Leaflet" presentation given by @willylambert at la Maison Des Projets (Angers) on May, 13 2014

 ## Author